milvus-io/milvus-docs/site/zh-CN/getstarted/install-node.md

 # Install Milvus SDK

-This topic describes how to install Milvus SDK for different programming languages.
+This topic describes how to install Milvus SDK for Milvus.

+Current version of Milvus supports SDKs in Python and Node.js.

 {{tab}}